You kill us!

 Do think silencing them before we hear their youthful voice of protest might earn a bonus.

-Do you collect eyes and ears so we do not hear so we cannot see the stride being made in Black America?
+Do you collect eyes and ears so we do not hear so we cannot see the strides being made in Black America?

 How old were you when your parents told you playing with black children was no longer allowed?